 Ultimate responsibility for health and safety rests with managers and the well-established systems of risk assessment remain the cornerstone of the management of health and safety.

 An equally important element is the system of Safety co-ordinators.
 Safety co-ordinators are dispersed across the University and act as 'eyes and ears' on the ground to assist with the University’s compliance with health and safety legal obligations and to ensure that everybody is working in a safe manner and environment.

 Full details can be found in the University's Health and Safety Policy

 Fire Safety is an important element of the management of health and safety at the University.
 This responsibility is shared between the University Secretary’s Office and Estates.
 Regular meetings of the Legal Services Officer, Estates Managers and the Legal Services and Health and Safety Assistant will oversee the process of fire risk assessments, maintenance and testing of fire safety equipment and the testing of fire evacuation procedures.

 Rachel McManniman the Legal Services and Health and Safety Assistant, should be contacted if there are any urgent health and safety matters which require resolution.
 Accident Forms should be submitted to Rachel by email.

 There is also more useful information on the Health and Safety Executive’s website.

-To find out more about Liverpool Hope University's strategy for sustaining and improving health and safety in the workplace view the action plan for the academic year 2012-2013.
+An update to Liverpool Hope University's strategy for sustaining and improving health and safety is currently underway.
+Check back soon to view the Action Plan for the Academic Year 2015-2016.